Loading

 Looking Ahead: Interesting Developments in Menopause Management

-There are many exciting developments in the field of midlife women’s health which explain how menopause symptoms, particularly hot flashes, may be an important vital sign and predictor of future health status
+There are many exciting developments in the field of midlife women’s health which explain how menopause symptoms, particularly hot flashes, may be an important vital sign and predictor of future health status.
+Additionally, in the therapeutic realm, there is a new class of medications that affect the thermoregulatory channels in the brain that control vasomotor symptoms (VMS).
+This development may unlock treatment options for women who cannot tolerate or cannot safely take hormone therapy.

 Lessons Learnt from COVID-19: How Can We Prepare for Another Pandemic?